 4. Try Something Spiritual

 Spirituality doesn’t equate to church, though it could if that’s what works for you.
 Any kind of spiritual activity will work.
 For some, that means going to church or synagogue or mosque.
-For others, it might mean engaging in meditation or reading more books maybe just spending some time in nature.
+For others, it might mean engaging in meditation or reading more books.
 Find what fills your soul, whatever that is, and do that.

 5. Get Snuggles From Your Pets